miigwall/Spotify-Playlist-To-Text/README.md

 What to solve
 ========================
 - Must update to JQuery 1.10.2 (if possible)
-- Linux Support
+- Linux Support (if possible)

 Bugs
 ========================
-- There are, but where...
+- Don't work when using Linux (Xubuntu and Spotify Linux Preview)

 Based to
 ========================